initgrep-com/initgrep.blog/_postCollection/javascript/react/handle-side-effects-in-react-using-redux-saga.markdown

 - **all** and **race**: These effects deal with handling multiple sagas concurrently. `all` is used to run multiple sagas concurrently and wait for all of them to complete, while `race` is used to run multiple sagas concurrently but only wait for the first one to complete.

-- **fork** and **spawn**: These effects are used to manage the concurrency of sagas. `fork` creates a non-blocking fork, allowing the parent saga to continue executing without waiting for the forked saga to finish.
-The parent saga continues its execution regardless of the outcome of the forked task. `spawn` is similar to `fork` in that it creates a new task, but it has a subtle difference.
-If the parent saga is cancelled (e.g., due to the parent saga being cancelled or the component unmounting), spawn will not automatically cancel the spawned task.
-The spawned task continues to execute independently.
+- **fork** and **spawn**: These effects are used to manage the concurrency of sagas. `fork` and `spawn` creates a non-blocking fork, allowing the parent saga to continue executing without waiting for the forked saga to finish.
+The parent saga continues its execution regardless of the outcome of the forked task. `spawn` is similar to `fork` in that it creates a new task.
+However, `fork` is used to create attached forks while as `spawn` is used to create detached forks.
+Attached forks remain attached to their parent. that means, the parent saga will terminate only after all the attached forks are themselves terminated.

 - **delay**: The `delay` effect is used to introduce a delay in the execution of the saga.
 It's particularly useful for scenarios where you need to wait for a specific amount of time before proceeding with the next steps.